 It works by automatically adjusting your resistance based on the instructor’s recommendation range, thanks to the new digital resistance.

-The peloton auto-follow is a software-driven feature that gives you the option to sync your workouts and follow along with the recommended resistance level.
+This is a software-driven feature that gives you the option to sync your workouts and follow along with the recommended resistance level.

 For example, if the peloton instructor says you should have your resistance between 50 to 60 for the next 3 minutes, you don’t have to do anything and the bike will change everything for you.